South Dakota Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including South Dakota, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in South Dakota
+Landlord Right To Entry in South Dakota

 South Dakota landlords have the right to enter rental property for reasonable purposes related to the tenancy, such as repairs and code compliance inspections.
 Outside of emergency situations, landlords must give tenants at least 24 hours of advance notice before entering, and enter only at a reasonable time of day.